ottwil01/WILLIAMOTTO_T1A2/README.md

 ## Purpose / Target Audience
 The website is a demonstration of the skills that I have learned up until now.
 The purpose of the website is to demonstrate to myself, and any prospective employers that I have an understanding of how a basic website is built.
 ## Functionality / Features
 The website is designed to the best of my knowledge to be semantic and responsive for mobile, tablet and laptop.
-The website was built with a mobile first approach.
+The website was built with a mobile first approach however,
 ## Sitemap
 ![Sitemap](/docs/Sitemap.png)
 ## Wireframes